Everything You Need To Know About Activated Carbon & Activated Carbon Adsorption

 There are some disadvantages to using activated carbon filters.
 One of the biggest drawbacks is you must replace carbon filters once they become saturated.
 Most quality air purifiers have filter indicators to alert you when it is time to replace your filter.

 An activated carbon filter does not adsorb allergens or kill bacteria, which is another shortcoming.
-You will need an air purifier that pairs activated carbon with HEPA filtration to remove VOCs and allergens.
+You will need an air purifier that pairs activated carbon with HEPA filter based media to remove VOCs and allergens.
 Make sure you choose an air purifier that is an appropriate size for the indoor space you wish to filter harmful allergens and odors.

 Activated Carbon Adsorption Process